-Understanding the external environment helps build the firm's base of knowledge and information that can (1) help build new capabilities, (2) buffer the firm from environmental impacts, and (3) build bridges to influential stakeholders.
+Understanding the external environment helps build the firm's base of knowledge and information that can be used to: (1) help build new capabilities and core competencies, (2) buffer the firm from negative environmental impacts, and (3) pursue opportunities to better serve stakeholders' needs.

-Teaching Note: This section introduces definitions, Figure 2.1 (which deals with the external environment), and the competitor/industry environment.
+This section introduces definitions, Figure 2.1 (which deals with the external environment), and the competitor/industry environment.
 Because of the chapter layout, it is best to delay a detailed presentation or discussion of the general environment until after discussing the external environmental analysis process because the characteristics of the general environment are presented in more detail later in the chapter.

-Define and describe the general environment and the industry environment.
+2 Define and describe the general environment and the industry environment.

-Teaching Note: The firm's understanding of the external environment is matched with knowledge about its internal environment (discussed in Chapter 3) to form its vision, to develop its mission, and to take strategic actions that result in strategic competitiveness and above-average returns.
+The firm's understanding of the external environment is matched with knowledge about its internal environment (discussed in Chapter 3) to form its vision, to develop its mission, and to take strategic actions that result in strategic competitiveness and above-average returns.
 This is an important point to make.